LiteLDev/docker-levilamina-server/README.md

-# LeviLamina Server on Docker
+# LeviLamina Server on Windows Docker

 A docker image that provides a LeviLamina server that will automatically download selected version at startup